The Forensic Veterinary Examination

 Time and time again I am impressed by how an animal with no obvious, or minimal, injuries visible on the surface can sustain such deadly injuries under the skin from an attack.
 I have seen a dog sustain a bite wound that punctured the heart and left virtually no trace on the skin except for a small puncture wound.
 The bruising sustained underneath was severe and the blood loss that the animal endured as a result of the bite that punctured its heart was substantial and ultimately fatal.

 These cases are not the most glamorous aspect of my job, but they are very interesting and important.
-The impact of the forensic veterinary exam can be profound – as criminal charges may or may not be pressed – depending upon what is found.
-This is why I am pursuing advanced training in veterinary forensics.
+The impact of my findings can be profound – as criminal charges may or may not be pressed – depending upon what I find.

-While I anticipate that this will mean I will spend some days in my career testifying in court, it is a job that I do not take lightly.
-As a veterinarian, I took an oath to protect animal health and welfare, and with that comes a responsibility to speak up for the animals that cannot speak up for themselves.
+While I anticipate that this will mean I will spend many days in my career testifying in court, it is a job that I do not take lightly.
+As a veterinarian, I took an oath to protect animal health and welfare, and with that comes a responsibility to stand up for the animals that cannot do so themselves.